Search results for: product lifecycle

 This book explains how to design and change structures in a completely new and yet proven way, using the adaptive systems methodology of Organizational Physics.

 The resources on this page support the book and will help you design and change structures to achieve breakthrough business results.
-Coaching with Lex directly will also benefit large, complex businesses.
+Coaching with Lex directly will also benefit expansion-stage company leaders.

 Benefits of this Approach to Changing Organizational Structures